ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 There are at least seven types of technical debt:

 1. **Architecture** or **Design Debt** arises when the design of the software is not capable of meeting the near-term or future needs of the business.
-For example, the design makes it too challenging to build the features the business needs, or the design won t scale to the number of users or performance requirements of the business.
+For example, the design makes it too challenging to build the features the business needs, or the design won't scale to the number of users or performance requirements of the business.
 1. **Code Debt** accrues when the implementation itself was done without paying attention to best practices, yielding code that's difficult to understand and maintain.
 1. **Test Debt** accumulates when you've run insufficient automated tests to provide the team confidence in the correctness of the codebase.
 1. **Infrastructure Debt** occurs when the infrastructure, observability, and supporting systems are not robust or have been poorly maintained, leading to difficulty scaling or deploying updates, or poor uptime and reliability.